wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 {{< youtube X6REjh2pjn4 >}}

-Hyperlinks can be used to exfiltrate a lot of data, the POC the code of the Notebook also.
+Hyperlinks can be used to exfiltrate a lot of data, note how the proof-of-concept sends off all the data in the Notebook also.

-*After inspecting the prompt that Colab Gemini AI currently constructs, it seems that at the moment the Notebook code and chat history can be exfiltrated.
-Currently the result of code that was run (the output cells) is not put into the prompt context.*
+*After inspecting the prompt that Colab AI constructs, it seems that currently the Notebook code and chat history can be exfiltrated.
+The execution results of running a cell (the output) is not put into the prompt context.*

 ## Challenges

-It's interesting to see that across the industry, and even within organizations, there isn't yet a clear understanding on what the correct and safe user experience is for these novel threats.
+It's interesting to see that across the industry, and even within organizations (e.g. Google triaged, fixed, rewarded other similar findings differently in past), there isn't yet a clear understanding on what the correct, safe and secure user experience is for some of these novel threats.

 ## Conclusion